All Episodes

 And will there be any kind of a stigma attached to either side of that?

-The big question that they were always asked was, why do you bother to get married?
+Well, I remember back when John and Yoko got married, the big question that they were always asked was, why'd you bother to get married?

 It's so unhip and so uncool.